Book in project, under preparation: version November 2019.

-Interestingly, such concerns also impact directly on the relevance, role and modes of engagement of anthropological inquiries and practices into the worlds of design, pushing us to go beyond just providing ethnographic insights on uses and users for the expert remaking of our everyday worlds.
-To address this, I also dwell on my intense material and relational involvement in several of these initiatives as part of my work in En torno a la silla.
-I describe in detail the impact these undertakings had on my own practice: both on the ways in which I had to experiment with designing collaborative fieldwork devices—namely a digital ecology of open documentation—, and how it granted me access to several moments of unlearning and relearning, opening up to the many forms of joint problem-making there present; but also, how I tried to inherit from these moments in my experimental pedagogical approach to the teaching of architects, designers and anthropologists: creating manifold situations foregrounding a conceptual and experiential concern for these issues.
+Interestingly, the uncommon city not only impacts on the works of architects, planners, or policy-makers.
+As I would also like to show, such concerns also had a direct impact on the relevance, role and modes of engagement of my anthropological practice, also activating me to go beyond just providing ethnographic insights on uses and users for the expert remaking of our cities.
+To address this, in the book I also dwell on my intense material and relational involvement in several of these initiatives, mostly as part of my work in the En torno a la silla collective.
+I describe in detail the impact these undertakings had on my own practice: both on the ways in which I had to experiment with designing collaborative fieldwork devices—namely a digital ecology of open documentation—, and how it granted me access to several moments of unlearning and relearning, opening up to the many forms of joint problem-making there present; but also, how I tried to inherit from these moments in my experimental pedagogical approach to the teaching of architects, designers and anthropologists after I moved to Germany: creating manifold situations foregrounding a conceptual and experiential concern for these issues.

-All this allows me to reflect, in closing, on the activation, and the impact that researching in an activated research field had on my anthropological aims and practices.
-Hence, in the final section I explore whether anthropology sought to venture carefully but decidedly in designing and redesigning relations, from prototyping to pedagogy: What would that mean for other anthropological inquiries beyond this particular field?
+All this allows me to reflect, in closing, on the activation, and the impact that researching in an activated research field had on my ethnographic inquiries and my teaching practices.
+Hence, I also explore what would happen if anthropology sought to venture carefully but decidedly in designing and redesigning urban relations, from prototyping to pedagogy: What would that mean for other anthropological works beyond this particular field?
 Could we relearn from these activated design practices how to practice anthropology as a material and interventive mode of crafting more plural modes of togetherness, as an exploratory task of generating relations with many times known, but sometimes yet to know beings with which to share the world?
+Even more so, could anthropology develop into a form of urbanism, a city-making or urban design practice?

 TABLE OF CONTENTS